Football Transfer Net Spend Winners And Losers

 However, as things stand, the Gunners are still yet to climb the Premier League summit under manager Michael Arteta and one wonders if a little extra expenditure along the way may have helped their cause.

 In terms of the big six clubs, Tottenham and Liverpool will take some pride in being the most balanced.
-However, this is a rather tenuous accolade and with losses of £539m and £395m respectively, their respective owners are not shy to spend money either.
+However, this is a rather tenuous accolade and with losses of £562m and £395m respectively, they sit fifth and eighth in the table.
+Then again, the latter of the two have shown its not all about spending money as they have recently got their hands on the 2024/25 edition of the Premier League.

 THE SECOND TIER